 - Adapts for device configuration – Progressive web apps adapt according to the user’s device.
 So it works with equal efficiency irrespective of the size of the display screen or hardware configurations of the smartphone/computer.

 - Fluent and smooth – because of its small and compact size, PWA can deliver a flawless user experience with no significant processing issues.

 - Elevates visual appeal of the website – With an interactive design, PWA for eCommerce hooks more eyes than other websites.

 - Reduces bounce rate – It is infectiously charming which compels visitors to stay on the website for more time even if they don’t intend to buy anything from the website.

-- Enhances consumer outreach – It provides access to anyone and all user needs is a URL.
-Websites have better penetration due to convenient accessibility.
+- Enhances consumer outreach – It provides access to anyone, and all user needs is a URL.
+Websites have better penetration because of convenient accessibility.

-- Increases consumer retention – It is not just good in reducing bounce rates but it is also a great way to retain old users who abandoned you in the past.
+- Increases consumer retention – It is not just good in reducing bounce rates, but it is also a great way to keep old users who abandoned you in the past.

 - Easier to maintain – Building a mobile app is not as much difficult as it is to maintain them.
 PWA allows businesses to escape the mess with easy & zero-cost maintenance.

 Read more – Benefits of Progressive Web App & Challenges